jakenguyen0118/angry-birds/readme.md

 #### Controllers

 You will have 1 controller.
 It will handle all of the `/angry-birds` routes.
-- When you go to `/angry-birds/` it should get all of the angry birds from the model and render the `angry-birds.ejs` view.
+- When you go to `/angry-birds/` it should get all of the angry birds from the model and return as json
-- When you go to `/angry-birds/:id` it should get that individual bird from the model and render the `angry-bird.ejs` view.
+- When you go to `/angry-birds/:id` it should get that individual bird from the model and eturn as json